I tried setting up correlation between traces and logs in CloudWatch Application Signals

 exporters: [otlphttp]

-Specifically, you'll see an error message like "An error occurred while retrieving data":
+Specifically, you'll see an error message like "Error occurred while retrieving data":

-As mentioned later, CloudWatch Logs Insights runs behind the scenes for log correlation, but in this case, there was no evidence that Logs Insights was executed.
+As mentioned later, CloudWatch Logs Insights runs behind the scenes for log correlation, but in this case there was no evidence that Logs Insights was executed.

 {